FNALLPC/cms-das-pre-exercises/_episodes/04-CMSDASPreExercise-CMSSW.md

 scram b
 ```

 `scram b` accept an argument `-j` to use more cores for the compilation.
-Don't go above `-j4`, hogging the cores will negatively impact other users on your interactive node.
+Don't go above `-j4`, as hogging the cores will negatively impact other users on your interactive node.
 {: .callout}

 Finally, let's actually run some code.
 CMSSW jobs are configured through python files.
 We will use `$CMSSW_BASE/src/MyAnalysis/test/zpeak_cfg.py`, which is a simple configuration file that loads the plugin at `$CMSSW_BASE/src/MyAnalysis/LearnCMSSW/plugins/ZPeakAnalyzer.cc`.
 The `ZPeakAnalyzer` processes some dimuon events in MiniAOD format and produces some histograms (a bit of an uncommon workflow, as it is typically more efficient to make histograms from NanoAOD or another slimmed-down format).
 Launch CMSSW with the following: